 In an effort to focus the SUN Framework’s efforts and develop swift and efficient approaches, a select group of organizations endorsing the Framework have formed a coalition called the 1,000 Days initiative.
 This powerful NGO partnership “promotes targeted action and investment to improve nutrition for mothers and children in the 1,000 days between a woman’s pregnancy and her child’s second birthday when better nutrition can have a life-changing impact on a child’s future and help break the cycle of poverty.”

-The most recent Copenhagen Consensus, a comprehensive study by the world’s leading economic experts, has declared efforts like 1,000 Days, striving towards “bundled micronutrient interventions to fight hunger and improve education” to be the most cost-effective and beneficial efforts the development community can undertake.
-The findings show that, for every dollar spent in the fight against malnutrition, there is more than a $30 payoff to the global economy.
+Comprehensive studies have shown that efforts to address hunger and malnutrition are especially cost-effective and beneficial forms of community development.
 This makes the elimination of malnutrition “one of the most compelling investments…the benefits from doing so – in terms of increased health, schooling, and productivity – are tremendous,” according to Nobel laureate economist Vernon Smith.

 What We Do

-- Maternal and childhood health education.
+- Educate on maternal and childhood health.
 At Hunger Project epicenter trainings, tens of thousands of women attend workshops in which health care professionals explain the basics of nutrition for both children and mothers and the importance of pre- and postnatal care.
-In 2014, over 22,600 women accessed antenatal care services at our epicenters in Africa.

-- Maternal and childhood health monitoring.
+- Monitor maternal and childhood health.
 Children enrolled in the epicenter nursery schools are guaranteed access to a full nutritious meal every day they are in attendance.
 Professionals at the adjacent epicenter health clinics oversee on-going child health and weight monitoring.
-In 2014, 159,256 children were monitored at health clinics in Africa.

 - Promote community leadership roles for women.
 Our Women’s Empowerment Program (WEP) empowers women to become strong leaders in their households and communities.
 In Africa, every Epicenter Committee – a council that is elected to be responsible for all epicenter activities – must include an equal number of women and men.